nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2a.
-The given client identification number is invalid.
+The given Client id is invalid.
     * 2a1.
 MATER shows an error message.

       Use case resumes from step 2.

 * 2b.
-The given field identification tag is invalid.
+The given field tag is invalid.
     * 2b1.
 MATER shows an error message.

       Use case resumes from step 2.